A TOUR OF THE STUDIO WHERE I WORK

 Inside the second door on the left in the picture of the lobby we find the medium-dead recording room.

 There's room for a LARGE drum set in here.
-I've recorded a string quartet in there as well.
+I've recorded string quartets in there as well.
 A small ensemble is cozy.
 Voices are great here and there's very little problem with competition from room ambience.
 Two mic panels offer 24 mic lines, 8 returns, and 4 headphone jacks as well as video feeds.
 In the back corner is a self-serve recording system that allows voice-over talent to record themselves in the room if I am occupied with a mix in the control room.
 The ambient SPL is 38db.

 Step inside and turn to the right and you find the mic closet where stands, mics, cords and headphones live.
 Really, the mic library for the facility exists as small handfulls of mics in each of five studios plus a PA gear collection and a separate storage case with right about 250 mics, all told.